RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 specifically the conflicts that give the profession a bad name.
 Formerly known as the "prohibited transactions" rule, it's as if the ABA said,
-“Let’s make a separate Model Rule listing all of the transactions with clients that typically get lawyers in trouble:"
+"Let’s make a separate Model Rule listing all of the transactions with clients that typically get lawyers in trouble:"

 * lawyers taking advantage of their clients in business transactions,
 * lawyers soliciting gifts,
-* lawyers writing themselves into their client’s wills,
+* lawyers writing themselves into their client's wills,
 * lawyers trying to buy the literary or media rights to stories about their clients,
 * lawyers allowing third parties to interfere with the representation,
 * lawyers making "aggregate" settlements with clients,